patmartin17/kingdoms-discord-bot/HOW_TO_GET_BOT_TOKEN.md

 ### "Invalid token" error
 - ✅ Check that you copied the entire token (it's long!)
 - ✅ Make sure there are no extra spaces
-- ✅ Verify the token starts with something like `MTIz...` or `ODk...`
+- ✅ Verify the token is a long string (usually 59+ characters)

 ### "Missing Access" error
 - ✅ Make sure you invited the bot to your server